remicollet/pecl-json-c/README.md

-“The world will not be destroyed by those who do evil, but by those who watch them without doing anything”
+> The world will not be destroyed by those who do evil,
+> but by those who watch them without doing anything.
-                                -- Albert Einstein
+> -- Albert Einstein